Car Insurance When Not Driving: Options for Parked, Stored & Unused Cars

 A lapse in auto insurance — generally defined as any break in continuous coverage — signals elevated risk to insurers.
 The consequences can include:

-• Premium surcharges of 20–50%+ when you reinstate coverage
+• Premium surcharges of 10–50%+ when you reinstate coverage, depending on gap length and state

 • Loss of preferred-tier pricing and loyalty discounts